Scholars Guide

 • What happens to my financial aid if I move off-campus?

 • Your financial aid will be exactly the same if you live on or off-campus.
 The difference is that you will receive a refund that you will have to budget carefully for off-campus housing/meals/transportation.
+However, we understand there may be other financial concerns or questions related to living off-campus.
+Learn more about living off-campus and financial aid.

 • If I make a change from living with parents to moving back on campus – or moving to an off-campus apartment living independently, will my budget be updated?